Alice Schroeder

-Alice D. Schroeder (born December 14, 1956) is an American executive, financial journalist, and author who was Berkshire Hathaway's leading sell-side insurance analyst at Morgan Stanley and later became Warren Buffett's appointed biographer.
+Alice Lynnette Davey Schroeder (born December 14, 1956) is an American executive, financial journalist, and author who was Berkshire Hathaway's leading sell-side insurance analyst at Morgan Stanley and later became Warren Buffett's appointed biographer.
 Schroeder remains a widely-regarded insurance expert, having most recently served as a Non-Executive Director on the Board of Prudential PLC.
 In the first week of October 2008, she published The Snowball: Warren Buffett and the Business of Life, a New York Times bestseller.
 As a project manager for the US Financial Accounting Standards Board, she oversaw the release of SFAS No. 113, a critical change in US reinsurance accounting regulations.
 Since 2008, Schroeder has worked as a columnist for Bloomberg News.

 Early life and education

 Alice Lynnette Davey is a native of Dallas, Texas.
 She received a BBA in finance and an MBA from the McCombs School of Business at the University of Texas at Austin in 1978 and 1980.